 Awards have long been an important aspect of the design industry – for agencies and clients alike.
 Creative awards are special, but there is something even more important about awards that recognize the commercial impact of design – design that increases sales, creates new categories, results in new jobs, makes peoples’ lives better, and in doing so transforms the fortunes of brands and businesses.

-The DBA Design Effectiveness Awards, as global leaders in celebrating effective design, represents the pinnacle of recognition, and so our Gold DBA Award last week for the Danish luxury confectionery brand, Lakrids by Bülow, was a very special moment, particularly for our Copenhagen team and client.
+The DBA Design Effectiveness Awards, as global leaders in celebrating effective design, represents the pinnacle of recognition, and so our Gold DBA Award last week for the Danish luxury confectionery brand, Lakrids by Bülow, was a very special moment.

 It also marks our 22nd year of consecutive wins in this world class awards program, which led me to reflect on some of the highlights and memorable numbers over that time, and what lies behind them.